The road death toll during the 2017/2018 festive season has decreased to 1527, an 11% drop from the previous year.

 How has the department made SA’s roads safer?

 Maswanganyi said: “When releasing the festive season report in 2017, we made commitments to deal decisively with fraud and corruption, engage the Department of Justice on the reclassification process of some road offences and also begin the process of the introduction of a 24/7 shift within the traffic law enforcement fraternity.
+The Kent Spence Wyoming law firm sees this law as an exceptionally positive step towards the safety of the citizens, as this is going to bring down the rate of accidents and theft by a significant percentage.

 “As a result of these efforts and a well-executed festive season plan, we recorded noticeable declines in the number of fatalities in seven (7) provinces with the exception of the Western Cape and the North West provinces which recorded 7% and 11% increases respectively.